Norvasc prices near Virginia Beach, VA

-HOW TO USE: Take this medication by mouth with or without food as directed by your doctor, usually once daily.
+HOW TO USE: Read the Patient Information Leaflet if available from your pharmacist before you start taking amlodipine and each time you get a refill.
+If you have any questions, ask your doctor or pharmacist.
+Take this medication by mouth with or without food as directed by your doctor, usually once daily.
+If you are taking the liquid form of this medication, shake the bottle well before measuring each dose.
+Carefully measure the dose using a special measuring device/spoon.
+Do not use a household spoon because you may not get the correct dose.
 The dosage is based on your medical condition and response to treatment.
 Your doctor may gradually increase your dose.
 Follow your doctor's instructions carefully.
 Use this medication regularly to get the most benefit from it.
 To help you remember, take it at the same time each day.
 It is important to continue taking this medication even if you feel well.
 Most people with high blood pressure do not feel sick.
 If used for angina, this medication must be taken regularly to be effective.
 It should not be used to treat angina when it occurs.
 Use other medications (such as sublingual nitroglycerin) to relieve an angina attack as directed by your doctor.
 Consult your doctor or pharmacist for details.
 Tell your doctor if your condition does not improve or if it worsens (for example, your blood pressure readings remain high or increase, chest pain continues or worsens).

 What if I miss a dose of Norvasc?

 MISSED DOSE: If you miss a dose, take it as soon as you remember.
 If it is near the time of the next dose, skip the missed dose.
 Take your next dose at the regular time.
 Do not double the dose to catch up.